practicalli/clojure/data-structures/map.md

      (apply hash-map)
      (def project-configs))

-;; Evalute the new map defined as project project
+;; Evaluate the new map defined as project project
 ```